Oleg686/Oleg686.github.io/README.md

 Hi there 👋, my name is Oleg Zhobitenko, this is my portfolio, it contains additional information.
 About me: In recent years I have been studying without the opportunity to work.
-At the moment, I finished my internship after the 3rd year, the last 4 year of college remained.
+At the moment,I have just finished the 3rd year of the College of: "Computer Science and Programming at the Financial University under the Government of the Russian Federation"

 I am looking for a job in the profile to gain experience and practical knowledge, with the possibility of further long-term and mutually beneficial cooperation.
 I am sure I will be (as soon as possible) useful to the team.